How to configure multiple AWS CLI profiles

 Default output format [None]: json

-Use a profile name that matches the workload, such as engineering, production, billing, or audit, so later --profile selections stay readable.
+Use a profile name that describes the workload or account, such as engineering, production, billing, or audit.

 $ aws configure --profile production